-The Quest for Excellence STEM Award gives high-achieving, low-income high school juniors and seniors with career interests in the sciences, technology, engineering, and/or mathematics access to residential summer enrichment programs, grants for technology and supplies, funding for college visits, as well as opportunities to engage with industry leaders.
+The Quest for Excellence STEM Award gives high-achieving, low-income high school juniors with career interests in the sciences, technology, engineering, and/or mathematics access to residential summer enrichment programs, grants for technology and supplies, funding for college visits, as well as opportunities to engage with industry leaders.
 These awards are intended to encourage and support students in pursuing and succeeding in a variety of STEM fields in college and beyond.
 This initiative is made possible through the generosity of several donors.

 View the 2017 Quest for Excellence STEM Flyer

 Up to $1,000 in technology (new computer, tablet, or laptop) OR

 Up to $1,000 in STEM related supplies or software OR

 Up to $1,000 coverage in travel costs to QuestBridge college partners of your choice OR

 A full scholarship to a residential summer program (see full list below)

 In the “Awards” page of the application, complete the Quest for Excellence STEM Award short essays.

 If you are interested in being considered for the residential summer programs exclusive to this opportunity, select the programs you are interested in below the essays and review the requirements for each program.

 Complete and submit the College Prep Scholars Program application by the deadline (Wednesday, March 22, 2017).